 The UC Davis graduate application for admissions and fellowships for the 2019-2020 academic year is now closed.
 Please visit the UC Davis Graduate Studies website for information.

-How to Apply to the Population Biology Graduate Group
+Applying to the Population Biology Graduate Group

 Prospective graduate students may apply for admission to the Ph.D. program.
 Our graduate group accepts Ph.D. students only as we normally offer only the doctoral degree.
 (Exceptions may be made for mid-career applicants in professional agencies or education who seek a Masters degree to strengthen their backgrounds in population biology.
 Such applicants will be expected to meet the same admission standards as Ph.D. candidates.)